 \subsubsection{Diverse Trigger Conditions}

-Our hardware-based backdoor approach allows us to compose multiple, simple triggers into diverse and sophisticated activation conditions, a capability exceeding that of software-only attacks.
+Our hardware-based backdoor approach allows us to compose multiple, simple triggers into diverse and sophisticated activation conditions, a capability far exceeding that of software-only attacks.
 We demonstrate three such compositions: \emph{combinational}, \emph{sequential}, and \emph{temporal} triggers, all can be implemented with negligible hardware overhead.

 A combinational trigger uses simple hardware logic (e.g., AND/OR gates) to combine the outputs of multiple, independent trigger detectors.
-For example, an AND gate requires multiple conditions to be met simultaneously (e.g., a specific road sign and foggy weather in an autonomous driving), while an OR gate allows any one of several conditions to activate the payload.
-Such a strategy allows attacker to split a complex trigger into smaller, stealthier pieces that are only malicious when they co-occur.
-We perform a preliminary experiment using two individual triggers, $3\times 3$ triggers at the bottom right and bottom left corners and each of them individually trigger a unique neuron, using the weight optimization technique in \Cref{sec:single_neuron}.
-The results are shown in \Cref{tab:trigger-asr}, where the \texttt{AND} and \texttt{OR} logic are implemented with negligible overhead.
+For example, an AND gate requires multiple conditions to be met simultaneously (e.g., a specific road sign and foggy weather in an autonomous driving scenario), while an OR gate allows any one of several conditions to activate the payload.
+Such a strategy allows the attacker to split a complex trigger into smaller, stealthier pieces that are only malicious when they co-occur.
+We perform a preliminary experiment using two individual triggers, $3\times 3$ triggers at the bottom right and bottom left corners and each of them individually trigger a unique neuron, with the weight optimization method in \Cref{sec:single_neuron}. \Cref{tab:trigger-asr} shows the results, where the \texttt{AND} and \texttt{OR} logic are implemented with negligible overhead.

 Beyond simple combinations, the hardware enables finite state machine (FSM) based complex sequential triggers.
-A sequential trigger activates the payload only after multiple, distinct trigger patterns have been observed in a specific order over time.
-A temporal trigger, implemented with a simple counter circuit, activates only after a set duration has passed or a certain number of inferences have been made.
+A sequential trigger activates the payload only after multiple, distinct trigger patterns are observed in a specific order.
+A temporal trigger, implemented with a simple counter circuit, activates only after a set duration has passed or some number of inferences have been made.
 This allows for long-term dormant attacks, such as a backdoor in an autonomous vehicle that only manifests after a specific mileage, making the resulting failure indistinguishable from natural system degradation.